Skip to main content

 Only Admins can access the API Keys page.

-Step 2 - Find the Block or View ID you want to load
+Step 2 - Find the View ID you want to load

-To configure the API endpoints, we need a few identifiers to reference Blocks and Views.
+To configure the API endpoints, we need to identify the View ID.

-You will typically find these elements in the URL of the page, i.e. when you navigate to a Block in Pigment you will have this kind of URL in your browser:
+You will typically find this element in the URL of the page.
+For example, when you open a View in Pigment, you will see this type of URL in your browser:

 https://pigment.app/w/company-name/application/023a8e40-a9a0-4daf-bced-eabc08af93ce/tables/933e36d0-d032-45dd-affc-b7412abd1beb?viewId=f1f3edd7-e639-4701-9fce-fe7f16fb4379&displayMode=Grid

-is the ID of the currently displayed View (it stops before the&
+The section of the URL after viewId= is the ID of the currently displayed View (it stops before the &).

 Step 3 - Prepare the API endpoints